nraecobb/drmellman_copy/8) Next Steps & Starting TimeFrame .md

 - Initial Deposit (Quick-Start Option) or Complete Payment

-- Specimen Kit, Your Email Provided will receive logistics when shipped via ( FedEx) Dropped at a Fedex station the same day your blood sample was drawn for overnighting back to Dr. Leon's lab via the pre-paid Fedex air-ticket within your specimen kit.
+- Specimen Kit; you will receive logistics via email when dropped at a Fedex station the same day your blood sample was drawn for overnighting back to Dr. Leon's lab via the pre-paid Fedex air-ticket within your specimen kit.

 - Dr. Leon Mellman will answer any questions you may have during your interview.